Join us for the 2026 Seminar Series in Early Music Performance

 This class will trace a tradition of composers crafting songs from symmetrical patterns, including numerical symmetries in numbers of pitches, melodic symmetries like palindromes and passages that are identical to their own retrograde inversion, contrapuntal symmetries in which a voice is consonant against its own retrograde or retrograde inversion, and even magic squares in which all four permutations of a melody can be played simultaneously to make consonant counterpoint.
 These devices are hidden in lovely songs and compositions by three generations of composers from Gilles Binchois to Johannes, Ockeghem, Josquin Deprez, and Antoine Brumel.

-November 3, 17, or 24, 2025
+November 3, 2025

 December 1, 2025